samuel-book/stroke_outcome/intro.md

 ### Proportion of ischaemic patients with LVO

+# (KP: LONGER INTRO TO EXPLAIN THE LINK TO THE REST OF THE NOTEBOOK)

 The proportion of ischaemic patients with LVO may be estimated in various ways.
 Estimates are likely to be swayed by the population being studied (e.g. treatment trial results may under-estimate nLVO as very low severity patients may not be selected for the trial).
 Below are various estimates of the relative occurrence of LVO and nLVO.

 #### Analysis of SAMueL data